-- 103. Borers, Girdlers, and Tree-crickets.
-The borers, girdlers, and tree-crickets affecting raspberries over-winter in the canes.
-The removal of all multilated or distorted canes in spring and their immediate destruction by fire will eliminate a large proportion of trouble from these pests the first year it is practiced.
-The continuation of this practice, together with the elimination of wild plants in the vicinity of cultivated raspberry plantings will, in a very few seasons, reduce the population of these insects to the point where they are no longer of importance. - 104.
-The American Raspberry Beetle.
-The small grubs, or worms, occurring in raspberries are the larvae of a brown beetle, about one-eighth inch in length, which first makes its appearance early in the spring about the time the flower buds appear.
+107. The American Raspberry Beetle.
+The small grubs, or worms, occurring in raspberries are the larvae of a brown beetle, about 1/8 inch in length, which first makes its appearance early in the spring about the time the flower buds appear.
 If raspberries are inspected at this time, it is an easy matter to locate the pests.
-The best control of these insects to date has been brought about by the use of a dusting mixture of one part calcium arsenate with 19 parts of lime, although almost equally good results have been obtained with a mixture of one part lead arsenate and 9 parts of hydrated lime.
+The best control of these insects to date has been brought about by the use of a dusting mixture of 1 part calcium arsenate with 19 parts of lime, although almost equally good results have been obtained with a mixture of 1 part lead arsenate and 9 parts of hydrated lime.
 Either material should be dusted upon the plants at the first appearance of the beetles, and the plants subsequently kept covered by dusting at intervals until blossoms appear.
-The inclusion of 3 pounds of lead arsenate in the early fungicidal sprays is also an effective treatment. - 105.
-Sawflies.
+The inclusion of 3 pounds of lead arsenate in the early fungicidal sprays is also an effective treatment.

+- 108. Sawflies.
 The sawflies affecting raspberries are ordinarily controlled by 3 pounds of lead arsenate to 100 gallons of water or of bordeaux going on at the time they appear.
 However, late infestations, coming after the fruit has set cannot be treated in this way, because of the danger of residue.
 Such infestations can be controlled by the use of rotenone or pyrethrum sprays or dusts used according to manufacturers' recommendations.
-Rotenone preparations are slow-acting poisons and a thorough application is required.
-Repeat in a week if all the larvae are not killed the first time.
+Rotenone preparations are slowacting poisons and a thorough application is required.
+Repeat in a week if all the larvae are not killed the first time. - 109.
+Raspberry Mites.

-106. Raspberry Mites.
 Injury by raspberry mites causes partial to complete defoliation and seriously disturbs the functioning of the remaining leaves.
 In addition to the adverse effect upon the crop from this damage attacks are made usually as berries are being picked.
 Berries covered with mites are not readily sold at a profitable figure.
-Raspberry mites can be controlled best by spraying, as soon as the leaves show green, with a summer oil emulsion (made from oils of 75-85 seconds viscosity Saybolt and at least 92 per cent unsulphonated residue).
+Raspberry mites can be controlled best by spraying, as soon as the leaves show green, with a summer oil emulsion (see Section 28).
 A series of three sprays containing one gallon of oil emulsion in 100 gallons of spray, 5 days apart are necessary because of resistant stages in the life history of the mites.
 If for any reason the early sprays have not been put on the mites can be stopped at any time by the treatment outlined, but it is wise to spray early if infestation has been present the previous year.
 Raspberries are tolerant to the recommended strength of oils.
-The removal of spent canes and weeds from an infested patch immediately after harvest and then applying the recommended series of sprays will enable the young plants to make good growth for the next year's crop.
-Burn all spent canes and weeds as they are removed.